 When buying a home, people must think about what kind of homeowners insurance they need.
 Homeowners insurance is not necessarily required by law.
 This kind of insurance can cover a lot or a little, depending on your needs.
 One of those needs may be related to your boat.
 In Florida, we see our fair share of boating accidents and mishaps.
 As with any accident on land or sea, the issue of insurance coverage will come up.
-Keep reading to learn about how your homeowners insurance may cover your boat from the skilled Florida boating accident attorneys at Rivkind Margulies & Rivkind, P.A.
+Keep reading to learn about how your homeowners insurance may cover your boat from the skilled Florida boating accident attorneys and Florida yacht accident lawyer at Rivkind Margulies & Rivkind, P.A.

 How Does My Homeowners Insurance Cover My Boat?